kingdon-ci/fleet-infra/README.md

 # fleet-infra

 This is an example repository for multi-cluster Flux.
+Not guaranteed to be good example, but it is still in use as of May 13 2024 and if you see commits, it probably continues to be in use.
+No telling, YMMV, herein be scary dragons.

 Actual clusters are hosted from here, and it is tested regularly through use.